screepers/simpleAllies/README.md

 ### Contributing

 Contributions are welcome!
 Feel free to submit a pull request.
+Please do to the the development branch unless there is a good reason not to.